kgisl/makesite/content/blog/2020-12-13-pandemic-lessons.md

 <!-- title: Pandemic Lessons  -->

-## The Humbling Pandemic and what has it taught you?
+## The Humbling Pandemic: What has it taught you?

-What started off as a playful expression of solidarity with those who went hungry during the pandemic, my hacking with food and fasting (#zeroFoodIsGenius) has been quite empowering and enlightening.
+What started off as a playful expression of solidarity with those who went hungry during the pandemic, my hacking with food and fasting (by the way, #zeroFoodIsGenius) has been quite empowering and enlightening.

 As Amura's Saravanan said it very aptly, "The less food, the better" is gold.
 I will like to add to it, as "The less the sugar, the better!".